 - If you buy birthday candles, check them immediately to make sure that the letters are complete.
-I opened the birthday candles the day I decorated the cake and H was missing; instead, there were 2 A's.
+I opened the birthday candles the day I decorated the cake, and H was missing; instead, there were 2 A's.
 I had to break the A and make it into an H by using the wax of a candle as a paste.

 Best of Luck!

-I was not planning to write a recipe about this Minecraft cake.
+I was not planning to write a recipe for this Minecraft cake.
 I just made it and posted a photo to my Facebook account.
 I was surprised at how many people saw and liked it, and some friends asked me to share the recipe.
 I love sharing what I know, so I enjoyed writing this article.

 I did not have any photos of the ingredients, as I didn't think I'd need to take any.
 Happily, I took photos of the cake batter and the cake itself during the birthday celebration.